liferay-search/liferay-docs/en/user/articles/100-web-experience-management/02-authoring-content.markdown

   large number of pages.

 Most sites need a little bit of both.
-Read on to learn more about building sites with @product@ and how Content Pages and Structured Content can help you do that.
+Read on to learn more about building sites with @sharepoint@ and how Content Pages and Structured Content can help you do that.